itinerantfoodie/itinerantfoodie.github.io/_drafts/happy-songkran-2560.md

 There's barrels of water which get refilled where you can fill up your water gun or bucket and splash passerbys or people riding pickup trucks, songtaews, or motorcycles.

+This video shows a sneak peak of the action (and what your would expect if you chose to drive during Songkran)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLPqvxnIGfYVQWSHhDL6ud6txKBajuDr3u" frameborder="0" allowfullscreen></iframe>